Santhosh-Vasudevan/MindAid/README.md

 2. **Get Free Key**: Visit [Google AI Studio](https://makersuite.google.com/app/apikey) to get your free API key
 3. **Test Connection**: Click "Test Connection" to verify
 4. **Save**: Your key is stored securely in browser localStorage
-5. **Start Chatting**: Select your mood and begin your conversation with OpenMind
+5. **Start Chatting**: Select your mood and begin your conversation with MindAid

 ---